Mountain Lakes Open Space Area

 A total of about 8 miles of trails plus ½ mile of paved driveway.

 Any length of time up to 4 hours or more.

 Plastic triangles in 6 colors – see trail description.

-Walking/Hiking, Dogs permitted on leash, Mountain biking
+Walking/Hiking, Dogs permitted on leash, Biking on authorized bike trail only.

 Mostly flat terrain: from 100 ft. at the lakes to 280 ft. in the NE corner of John Witherspoon Woods.

 Generally easy.
 Several small stream crossings on rocks.
 A few steep banks, downed trees, tree roots, and difficult segments through boulder fields.